melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Parallel routes provide implicit suspense behavior at the route level.
 For more fine-grained control over suspense boundaries and loading states, the Suspense component can be used.

-## Data fetching
+## Data fetching and mutation

 There are three points of data interaction

-1. Server components: fetch data and pass it as props RSCs run only on the back end and are a good place to fetch data without leaking API keys.
+1. Server components: fetch data and pass it as props.
+RSCs run only on the back end and are a good place to fetch data without leaking API keys.
-1. Server actions: a new way of conveninently mutating data enabled by app router
+1. Server actions: a new way of conveniently mutate data.
+Server actions are only available in app router.
 1. API routes: Next.js applications have always supported API routes for data fetching and mutations

+Instead of using React Context (which is not available on the server) or passing data as props, you can **use fetch or React's cache function to fetch the same data in the components that need it**, without worrying about making duplicate requests for the same data.
+This is because React extends fetch to automatically memoize data requests, and the cache function can be used when fetch is not available.

+### Server components

-**Server components** call backend services asynchronously behind a firewall in your cluster and pass that data to child components.
+Server components call backend services asynchronously in a secure environment and pass that data to child components.
 The data fetched from BE services can be cached.
 Server components should be stateless and not call into state management libraries.
 What about mutations?
 Are these inadvisable from server components?
 It's important not to work around this, because Next.js does heavy caching of rendered components.
-The `use cache` experimental directive from Next.js that can be added to routes, components, and queries that are slow, e.g. sloe network requests, database queries.
+The `use cache` experimental directive from Next.js that can be added to routes, components, and queries that are slow, e.g. slow network requests, database queries.
 By default the revalidation period is 15 minutes, but can be customised with the `cacheLife` and `cacheTag` APIs.
 For fetching data, using server-side rendering and passing the data as props may often a better choice than using server actions.

 Data can't be fetched the same way as server components in client components since async client components [currently aren't supported](https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md#why-cant-client-components-be-async-functions), and so request data can't be awaited; instead a useEffect hook needs to be used.
-This means that if useEffect to load your data, the hook won't run on the server because hooks can only be used in client components.
+Since the `useEffect` doesn't run on the server, a `useEffect` won't fetch data on the server.

+### Server actions

-**Server Actions (SAs)** are special functions you define that are specifically run on the server.
+Server Actions (SAs) are special functions called on the client that are specifically run on the Next.js server.
-Whenever you call a server function from a client component, Next.js handles fetch and data retrieval from the server.
+Whenever you call a server function from a client component, Next.js handles the POST request to the server.
-The `use server` directive is what indicates that the function is a server action that should be executed on the server when called from the client.
+The `use server` directive indicates that the function is a server action that should be executed on the server.
-SAs can be call from both server and client components.
+Server actions can be called from both server and client components and return promises.

 Making GET requests to the server using server actions will always result in POST requests.
 A POST means we can't cache the request.
 Since SAs are generally mutation requests, revalidating or updating the component on data change is necessary.
 One approach is to use the `revalidatePath` function, which tells Next.js to invalidate the data at the specified path and refetch it on the next request.
-However this couples the server action to the route.
+However this can couple the server action to the route.
 Another approach is to use `revalidateTag` to invalidate a specific data fetch.
-Remember, server actions return promises.

 An **API route** let's the verb GET/PUT/POST be specified.
 API routes expose endpoints other clients can use.